vasujain/slack-bot-github/README.md

 2. Open up your favorite terminal app, and clone your new repository to your local computer.
 3. This is a Node.js project, so you’ll need to install the various dependencies by running: `npm install` to get all the node_modules
 4. Update Organization/Repositories/StackOverflow Details in `config.json`.
+  1. Update the Base64 encrypted SLACK TOKEN, you can use https://www.base64encode.org/ or a simillar tool.
+  1. Update the GITHUB TOKEN
 5. Add a bot Integration to your slack channel at https://{{$slack_channel}}.slack.com/apps/new/A0F7YS25R-bots
 6. From the terminal you can run your bot easily: